Key (critical) relations preserved by a weak near-unanimity function: Main Results

 \item For every nontrivial block $\boldsymbol B = B_{1}\times \dots \times B_{n}$ the intersection $\rho\cap\boldsymbol B$ can be defined as follows.
 There exist an abelian group $(G;+,-,0)$, whose order is a power of a prime number, and surjective mappings $\phi_i: B_{i}\to G$ for $i=1,2,\ldots,n$ such that

 \end{enumerate}

 \end{thm}

 Note that the existence of a WNU preserving the relation $\rho$ is a necessary condition.
 As a counterexample, let us consider the following key relation.
-Let $s_1,s_2,\ldots,s_6$ be all permutations on the set $\{0,1,2\}$.
-Let
+Let $s_0,s_1,\ldots,s_5$ be all permutations on the set $\{0,1,2\}$.
+Put $A= \{0,1,2,\ldots,5\}$ and

 Let us show that $\rho$ is a key relation and every tuple is a key tuple.
-For every two permutations $\psi_2$, $\psi_3$ on the set $\{0,1,2\}$ we can find an appropriate permutation $\psi_1$ on the set $\{1,2,\ldots,6\}$ such that the vector-function $(\psi_1,\psi_2,\psi_3)$ preserves $\rho$.
-It is easy to see that using these vector-functions we can map any tuple from $\{1,2,\ldots,6\}\times \{0,1,2\}\times \{0,1,2\}$ to $\alpha$.
+For every two permutations $\psi_2$, $\psi_3$ on the set $\{0,1,2\}$ we can find an appropriate permutation $\psi_1$ on the set $\{0,1,\ldots,5\}$ such that the vector-function $(\psi_1,\psi_2,\psi_3)$ preserves $\rho$.
+It is easy to see that using these vector-functions we can map any tuple from $\{0,1,\ldots,5\}\times \{0,1,2\}\times \{0,1,2\}$ to $\alpha$.
 The pattern of the relation is a full equivalence relation.
 We can check that this relation doesn't satisfy the statement of the theorem.